Janusec/source.janusec.github.io/content/documentation/update-janusec.md

 0.9.5 changed the service type, so before installation:

+Step 1:

 > #`systemctl stop janusec`

 stop the service.

+Step 2:
+Check nftables started.

+Step 3:

-Next, backup /usr/local/janusec/config.json or record the password in it.
+Backup /usr/local/janusec/config.json or record the password in it.
 Delete /usr/local/janusec/config.json , then install script will copy a new config.json .
 Install latest Janusec, and check config.json to fill in the password.